 The Drinko Library has study rooms, conference collaboration rooms, and an auditorium, and also houses offices of Information Technology, University Libraries, Instructional Technology, University Computing Services, and Telecommunications.

-- Reserve a computer, a chair, a Collaboration Room or a Team Room.
+- Reserve a computer, a Collaboration Room or a Team Room.

 The John Deaver Drinko Library creates an environment where students, faculty, staff and the community can join with colleagues beyond the campus, developing and testing new versions of the learning community, exploring teaching, research, service, collaboration, and other areas.
 Our patrons can blend the traditional library/information resources with global electronic multimedia materials.
 Even more importantly, the John Deaver Drinko Library fosters a new spirit of excitement and adventure.
 It provides the foundation for a learning culture, where students and faculty are strongly encouraged to “actively question and explore” to expand the learning process as they reach for ambitious goals.
 Organized around dynamic, integrative themes, the John Deaver Drinko Library unites informational resources into a unified accessible format regardless of media type or location.
 The Virtual Library Information System is available via the Internet to serve our learning community 24 hours a day.